brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 - Are redundant if they describe something that adequately describes itself.
 - Get outdated quickly, and tend to migrate away from the code they once described.
 - Should be used to explain business logic, or eventually explain decisions.
-- Commented-out code should be deleted (version control systems will still remember it).
+- Commented-out code should be deleted (version control systems can always recover it).

 ## Functional Programming